Bunch theory: working notes on applications, axioms and models: Introduction

-We add two constructs to Hehner's version of bunch theory: the guarded bunch and the pre-conditioned bunch.
-The guarded bunch $p \, \bguard \, \, E$ is equal to the empty bunch, $null$, if predicate $p$ is false, and otherwise equal to $E$.
-The preconditioned bunch $p \, \bpre \, E$ is equal to the improper bunch $⊥$ if $p$ is false, and otherwise equal to $E$.
-The improper bunch is used in describing the results of computations, and expresses the complete ignorance associated with a value provided by a computation that may have crashed.
-Such a failed computation might produce any value, or no value at all, and this is reflected in the rule that for any bunch $A$, we have $A:⊥$, that is any bunch is a sub-bunch of the improper bunch of the same type.
+The improper bunch $⊥ \, $ is used to describe “non-termination”.
+It represents the complete ignorance associated with a value provided by a computation that may have crashed.
+Such a failed computation might produce any value, or no value at all, and this is reflected in the improper bunch being strictly larger than any other bunch of its type, i.e. for any proper bunch $A$, we have $A:⊥$ and $¬(A=⊥)$. \footnote{There is a different null bunch and a different improper bunch for each type.
+Where we need to specify the type we do so by means of a suffix, e.g. $⊥_\num $ for the bottom bunch of type integer, but usually the type of any $null$ or improper bunch we are considering will be obvious from context.}